masayukig/masayukig.github.io/content/2017-12-20-online-english-lesson.rst

 listening to some English podcasts everyday.
 However, speaking part, I don't practice that much, actually.

-So, I started to search the best online English lesson for me.
-I'll share the information here.
+So, I started to quick scan the best online English lesson for me.
+So, I'll share the information here.

 Native teachers
 ===============